MichaelChiengSun/DEN408_manipulator/README.md

 The result data is saved in the .mat file and several figures are shown to be analyzed.

 The model consist of 5 subsystems:
-The Irobot Inverse subsystem
+The Irobot Inverse subsystem,
-Non-Dimensional Torques subsystem
+Non-Dimensional Torques subsystem,
-Auxiliary Control subsystem
+Auxiliary Control subsystem,
-Demand subsystem
+Demand subsystem,
 Phased input subsystem